 Instructions

-- In a medium mixing bowl, whisk together the almond flour, baking powder and sugar until thoroughly combined.
+- In another bowl, whisk together the almond flour, baking powder, salt and sugar until thoroughly combined.

 - Heat a greased waffle iron and cook according to the waffle maker's instructions.